HliasOuzounis/Ai-Guess-the-elo/README.md

 # ELO-Guesser
-An attempt at creating a neural network to guess a player's ELO based on their chess games/moves.
+An attempt at creating a neural network to guess a player's ELO rating based on their chess games/moves.

 I had this idea in mind before chess.com released their version of an elo guessing ai but I postponed it long enough that they beat me to it.
 I was inpired by [Gothamchess' Guess the Elo series](https://www.youtube.com/watch?v=0baCL9wwJTA&list=PLBRObSmbZluRiGDWMKtOTJiLy3q0zIfd7).

 All the effort on the project is condensed into a single file.
-You can run the `guess_the_elo` file with a pgn file as an argument.
+You can run the `guess_the_elo.py` file with a pgn file as an argument.
 It will analyze the game, load the ai models and make a rating prediction for white and for black.
 For more info check [Usage instructions](#Usage).

 ## The Backbone
 The project uses LSTM models from the [PyTorch](https://pytorch.org) libray to make the elo predictions.
 The models are fed games analyzed by stockfish and the [python-chess](https://python-chess.readthedocs.io/en/latest/#) library.